 Calculating the Capital Distribution

 On a quarterly basis, the liquidating agent for each corporate AME (Western, U.S. Central, Southwest, Members United, and Constitution) calculates the anticipated recovery on assets and estimated expenditures, along with tabulating past actual results.
-The reports on these calculations for the last six years can be found on the NCUA’s website.
+The reports on these calculations for the last seven years can be found on the NCUA’s website.

 All five corporate AMEs still have potential obligations to reimburse the NCUA, which represents more senior claims in the payout priorities.
 NCUA regulations permit distributions to MCA and PIC holders only after all senior claims have been fully satisfied, or sufficient provisions have been made.